Why in Heaven’s Name Aren’t Teeth Considered Part of Our Health

 A lot of Americans suffer from the lack of coherent oral health services, and many of them resemble the story of Gina.
 She is a young woman from Idaho who can’t be hired as a telemarketer and can’t speak if she doesn’t hold her hand over her mouth because of her rotted teeth.

-Although many people think that bad or rotten teeth are a result of bad decisions, the reality is that 2 dental checkups a year, which are available for those with dental health coverage, can maintain the healthy teeth and notice potential problems which can be treated in time.
+Although many people think that bad or rotten teeth are a result of bad decisions, the reality is that 2 dental checkups a year, which are available for those with dental health coverage, can maintain healthy teeth and notice potential problems that can be treated in time.

 The sad truth is that tooth decay represents poverty.
 If oral health insurance doesn’t expand, millions of U.S. citizens will continue to live with the pain, shame, and risk of systematic diseases which can be prevented by an integrated and accessible system of dental health care.